khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

     store = gfs.get_mapper('gs://path_to_your.ome.zarr')
     zarr_group = zarr.open(store, mode='r')
     cvpl_zarr.add_ome_zarr_group(viewer, zarr_group, dict(name="displayed_name_in_ui"))
+- An extra argument is_label can be passed into the function via kwargs dictionary.
+This is a boolean value that specifies whether to use viewer.add_labels (if True) or viewer.add_image (if False) function.
+This is useful for displaying instance segmentaion masks, where each segmented object has a distinct color.

 Similarly, you can open a zip, or an image with multiple labels this way.